About L&C’s NSO

 NSO is a multi-day program that starts with student arrival, move-in and welcoming events.
 Throughout the 5 day orientation process, students will learn about academic offerings, resources on campus, social outlets on campus, and ways to engage with the community.
 New students will also participate in NSO’s Service Day, an annual event in which Lewis & Clark teams up with organizations from the community to provide our new students with the opportunity to volunteer and learn about Portland volunteer projects.

 Evenings during NSO are jam packed with fun events and social opportunities for students too!
-Meet new friends while making s’mores, dancing at silent disco, midnight breakfast, and much more!
+Meet new friends while making s’mores, dancing at silent disco, an on-campus Drag Show, and much more!

 Who organizes NSO?